-Health See Inside Flu Factories The next pandemic virus may be circulating on U.S. pig farms, but health officials are struggling to see past the front gate By Helen Branswell Carla Gottgens Getty Images The 2009 influenza pandemic appeared to come out of nowhere.
+Health Flu Factories The next pandemic virus may be circulating on U.S. pig farms, but health officials are struggling to see past the front gate By Helen Branswell THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Carla Gottgens Getty Images The 2009 influenza pandemic appeared to come out of nowhere.
 It started as what seemed like a lethal outbreak in Mexico, then spread north of the border.
 By the time health officials learned that the virus responsible for the alarming explosion of cases was new and an infection threat to most of humankind, they had no way to keep it from spreading around the world.
 By a stroke of luck, symptoms were mild in the vast majority of cases.
 What if next time we are not so lucky?
 That question weighs heavily on the minds of influenza scientists and public health planners as they prepare for the next big outbreak.
 And there will be a next time.
 Flu viruses mutate constantly.
 Occasionally those changes result in viruses so different from what our immune systems have seen before that they are able to trigger global waves of disease, or pandemics.
 Someday there may be a vaccine that can fend off all subtypes of influenza, but such a vaccine remains a dream for now.
 So new viruses can and will come at us from birds or pigs or other animals.
 The best we can do is try to spot new invaders soon enough to get a jump on producing vaccines against those particular bugs, to shorten the time from first infections to mass immunizations.
 No one wants a repeat of 2009, when a vaccine arrived about the time the outbreak was peaking and public interest was waning.
-X "Flu Factories" is available in the following issues, please make a selection below January 2011 - $7.99 Add to Cart The Fight against Influenza - $9.99 Add to Cart This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+X "Flu Factories" is available in the following issues, please make a selection below January 2011 - $7.99 Add to Cart The Fight against Influenza - $9.99 Add to Cart THIS IS A PREVIEW.
+Buy Digital Issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Digital Issue + All Access Subscription $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.